What we do

 - Promoting good professional practice by pharmacists by raising standards and sharing information for the benefit of patients and the wider health system;

-- Conducting fieldwork to assess how pharmacies comply with pharmacy and medicines law and, where necessary, act to address poor performance and/or unsafe practices;
+- Conducting fieldwork to assess how pharmacies comply with pharmacy and medicines law and, where necessary, act to address poor performance and/or unsafe practices.
+We have developed a regulatory risk statement to recognise and respond appropriately to risks and potential harms that relate to our area of accountability in pharmacy.

 - Consideration of formal complaints made against a pharmacist or a pharmacy, including imposing sanctions;

-- Providing advice, support and guidance to the public, the pharmacy profession and the Government on pharmacy care, treatment and service in Ireland.
+- Providing advice, support and guidance to the public, the pharmacy profession and the Government on pharmacy care, treatment and services in Ireland.